paulpepper/vimrc/README.md

         $ sudo apt-get install pep8

-1. Create the directory in which Vim persistent undo data will be stored:
+1. Create the directory in which Vim persistent undo data will be stored - persistence fails otherwise:

         $ mkdir ~/.vim-undo